 Learn how to throw a spear, catch a boomerang and make a fire; discover native plants and seeds used in traditional medicine; view murals depicting the Dreamtime, watch a documentary and see artifacts on display at the Magic Space museum; and watch professional performers bring traditional stories to life as a didgeridoo provides the soundtrack to the corroboree, an Australian Aboriginal musical and dance performance.

-Please see the Itinerary section below for a list of activities included with your admission ticket.
+Please see the Itinerary section below for a complete list of activities included with your admission ticket.
 Allow a minimum of three hours to fully enjoy the offerings at the Tjapukai Aboriginal Cultural Park.

 Didgeridoo – A Journey

 This unique theater experience blends the music of the Tjapukai with contemporary Australian music.
 Learn how to make and play a didgeridoo before watching a live performance in a state-of-the-art studio with a twinkling, starry night sky.
 Listen to the haunting sounds of the didgeridoo complemented by iconic images of the Great Barrier Reef, the Wet Tropics rainforest and the Australian Outback.

 Learn from a Tjapukai warrior about the traditional tools and weapons that have been used for over 40,000 years by the Aboriginal people.

 See authentic stone-age artifacts, once used by the Tjapukai, on display in Tjapukai’s museum -- Magic Space.
 Also on display are large murals by Tjapukai’s foremost artists.
 See visual stories of the Dreamtime and watch a documentary of the impact of modern man on indigenous life over the past 120 years.

 The indigenous culture is brought to life with giant holograms depicting the spirit world, which add a mesmerizing quality to the live performance of the Dreamtime stories of the Tjapukai.